kenigbolo/Chafity/README.md

 ##Dependencies

 * Ruby version 2.2.1 and above
-* rails 5.0.0
+* Rails 5.0.0
+* Imagemagick (Linux distributions) or RMagic (OSX)

-Once you have those two, you can then run your command line and navigate into the project's folder and then run:
+Once you have all the dependencies, you can then run your command line and navigate into the project's folder and then run:

 * Run `bundle install` to install all other dependencies